asmeurer/blog/posts/doing-math-with-python-by-amit-saha-book-review.md

 [*Doing Math with Python*](https://www.nostarch.com/doingmathwithpython) by Amit Saha is a new book published by No Starch Press.
 The book shows how to use Python to do high school-level mathematics.
-It makes heavy use of SymPy in most chapters, and this review will focus mainly on those parts, as that is the area I have expertise in.
+It makes heavy use of SymPy in many chapters, and this review will focus mainly on those parts, as that is the area I have expertise in.

-The book assumes a basic understanding of programming in Python 3, as well as the the mathematics (although advanced topics are explained).
+The book assumes a basic understanding of programming in Python 3, as well as the mathematics used (although advanced topics are explained).
 No prior background in the libraries used, SymPy and matplotlib, is assumed.
-For this reason, this book can serve as an introduction to SymPy.
+For this reason, this book can serve as an introduction them.
 Each chapter ends with some programming exercises, which range from easy exercises to more advanced ones.

 The book has seven chapters.
 In the first chapter, "Working with numbers", basic mathematics using pure Python is introduced (no SymPy yet).
 It should be noted that Python 3 (not Python 2) is required for this book.
 One of the earliest examples in the book (`3/2 == 1.5`) will not work correctly without it.
-I applaud this choice, although I might have added a warning to wary users.
-(As a side note, in the Appendix, it is recommended to install Python via [Anaconda](https://www.continuum.io/downloads), which I also applaud).
-This chapter also introduces the `fractions` module, which seems odd since `sympy.Rational` will be used for rational numbers later in the text (to little harm, however, since SymPy automatically converts `fractions.Fraction` instances to `sympy.Rational`).
+I applaud this choice, although I might have added a more prominent warning to wary users.
+(As a side note, in the appendix, it is recommended to install Python via [Anaconda](https://www.continuum.io/downloads), which I also applaud).
+This chapter also introduces the `fractions` module, which seems odd since `sympy.Rational` will be implicitly used for rational numbers later in the text (to little harm, however, since SymPy automatically converts `fractions.Fraction` instances to `sympy.Rational`).

 In all, this chapter is a good introduction to the basics of the mathematics of Python.
 There is also an introduction to variables and strings.
-However, as I noted above, one should really have some background with basic Python before reading this book, as concepts like flow control and function definition are assumed.
+However, as I noted above, one should really have some background with basic Python before reading this book, as concepts like flow control and function definition are assumed (note: there is an appendix that goes over this).

 Chapters 2 and 3 cover plotting with matplotlib and basic statistics, respectively.
 I will not say much about the matplotlib chapter, since I know